 Although most loved ones are committed to honoring the decisions of the deceased, the complex emotions that occur after a difficult loss can sometimes lead to conflict.
 In other situations, loved ones may have complicated feelings regarding organ donation.

 So, it is understandable that many people wonder if families can prevent organ donation from being carried out.

 Can families override organ donation decisions?

 In short, the answer to this common question is NO – family members cannot override your decision to be a donor.
-Let’s take a closer look at the donation process, the Donor Registry, and how these factors play a part in the decision as a whole.
+Let’s take a closer look at the donation process, the Donor Registry, and how these factors affect the decision.

 Is signing up as an organ donor a legally binding decision?

-When you sign up to become an organ donor (as an adult 18 years or older), it is considered a first-person authorized advanced directive.
+Signing up to become an organ donor (as an adult 18 years or older) is considered a first-person authorized advanced directive.
 In other words, it functions just like a legally binding will.
 This means it cannot be overridden by family, even after you die.

 Should you change your mind about organ donation, there are processes for you to remove your name from the donor list.

 Why can’t families override organ donation?